 The charm and deep meaning of the Iyengar wedding rituals are fascinating.
 Even the most modern of Iyengar families cling to their Iyengar wedding ceremony traditions when it comes to wedding rituals.
 There are some variations depending on the state that the family hails from, but the important ceremonies are the same.

 The bride and groom’s respective parents seek a suitable spouse for their child from families in the same community and of a similar status.
-A priest compares the Jathagam or birth charts of the prospective pair.
+A priest compares the Jathakam or astrological birth charts of the prospective pair, and this process is called Thirumana Porutham.
+Thirumana porutham gives an idea about whether the couple is a good match for each other or not.
 If the match is suitable, the families meet and decide on whether to finalize the match.
-The engagement ceremony may be held in the bride’s home or in the Kalyana Mandap.
+The engagement ceremony may be held in the bride’s home or in the Kalyana Mandapa.

 The bride’s father starts the Iyengar wedding ceremony proceedings with a Vigneshwara Pooja seeking the blessings of Lord Ganesh.